 14. She established the visual concept and handled all the art direction and design for the original year of Maine magazine.

-15. Best concert she saw recently: M. Ward.
+15. Best concert she saw recently: Dr. Dog or SPOON.

 16. The New York Times called The Whole Hog Cookbook “aggressively pretty.”